ulrichdah/drone-rescue/robot/instructions.md

 - Clone the SDK `git clone https://github.com/dji-sdk/Onboard-SDK.git`, checkout a stable version for the M300 `git checkout 4.1.0`, then build (check their instructions).

 - Clone the ROS driver for SDK into a ROS workspace `git clone https://github.com/dji-sdk/Onboard-SDK-ROS.git`, checkout a stable version for the M300 `git checkout 4.1.0`, then build (check their instructions).

+- Source the DJI SDK workspace and launch the node : `roslaunch dji_vehicle_node.launch`.
+You will need to adapt the app ID and key in the launch file to the one in your DJI account (look into the developper documentation).

+- If you encounter problems launching the SDK node, look into this post: `https://forum.dji.com/thread-216529-1-1.html`.

 # Networking